-- Learning from and assisting vulnerable groups and indigenous communities: By taking into account scientific and traditional ecological knowledge (TEK), where applicable, in line with Resolution Conf.
+Project 9: Strengthening conservation and sur North America stainable production of selected CITES Appendix II species in Operating Year(s): 2015-2016 Planned Budget for Two Years: C\$300,000 Year 1: C\$65,000 Year 2: C\$235,000 Strategic Priorities / Subthemes Green Growth / Sustainable Production a nd Consumption Sustainable Communities and Ecosystem s / Priority Species and Ecosystems; Sustainable Communities and U rban Initiatives Climate Change Mitigation and Adaptation 1 How will this project address the cross-cutting g themes?
+Learning from and assisting vulnerable groups and indigenous communities: By taking into account scientific and traditional ecological knowledge (TEK), where applicable, in line with Resolution Conf.
 16.6 on CITES and Livelihoods and Resolution Conf.
-16.7 on Non-detriment Findings, support CITES implementation by involving indigenous and local communities in legal, traceable and profitable activities associated with the sustainable use of selected species from Appendix II of the Convention. - Enhancing the alignment of environmental regulatory standards, enforcement and compliance: Long-term implementation of effective actions to strengthen and improve collaboration among CITES authorities throughout the region. - Enhancing information sharing, transparency, capacity building and communication: By improving the exchange of information on priority species of regional interest and promoting legal, sustainable and traceable value-added and production chains, and enhancing the capacities of relevant stakeholders.

-Portray trade of selected regional species that are listed in Appendix II to promote their legal, sustainable and traceable trade, through:

-- Phase 1: Identification and prioritization of highly traded Appendix II species; followed by a comprehensive trade analysis aimed at identifying implementation challenges and opportunities for improvement (bearing in mind TEK-based elements, when applicable); - Phase 2: Establishment and launch of action plans to strengthen and improve regional collaboration and information exchange of selected species listed in Appendix II, from their identification issues; through source and purpose codes; to non-detriment findings and their link with conservation, sustainable use, and development opportunities for indigenous and local communities (including TEK elements, when appropriate).
+16.7 on Non-detriment Findings, support CITES implementation by involving indigenous and local communities in legal, traceable and profitable activities associated with the sustainable use of selected species from Appendix II of the Convention.
+Enhancing the alignment of environmental re- actions to strengthen and improve collaboration gulatory standards, enforcement and compliance : Long-term implemen on among CITES authorities throughout the region. ntation of effective Enhancing information sharing, transparency, capacity building and communication: By improving the exchange of information on priority species of regional interest and promoting legal, sustainable and traceable value-added and production chains, and enhancing the capacities of relevant stakeholders.
+Project Summary (including a clear statement of project goal) Portray trade of selected regional species that are e listed in Appendix II to promote their legal, sustainable and traceable trade, through: Phase 1 (Task 1 and Task 2): Identification a analysis aimed at identifying implementation o applicable); and prioritization of highly traded Appendix II species; followed by a conchallenges and opportunities for improvement (bearing in mind TEK-ba mprehensive trade ased elements, when • Phase 2 (Task 3): Establishment and launch of selected species listed in Appendix II, from and their link with conservation, sustainable u elements, when appropriate). of action plans to strengthen and improve regional collaboration and ir their identification issues; through source and purpose codes; to non- se, and development opportunities for indigenous and local communiti nformation exchange detriment findings ies (including TEK